joshbressers/covid19-es/README.md

   need to set the ESURL environment variable.
 If you need a username and password make sure it's part of the URL.
 * Run './parser.py', it shouldn't take long.

+I recently added a script called 'ts-parser.py'
+This will create a new index called cov-tx, it uses a different data file from CSSE that contains more normalized province names and proper long and lat fields